 Optional:

-1 tbsp Potatoe Flour or Corn Starch – If you prefer a thicker, saucier bean dish, you can use a potato masher to gently mash some of the beans and naturally thicken the dish or add a thickening agent.
+1 tbsp potato flour or Corn Starch – If you prefer a thicker, saucier bean dish, you can add a thickening agent or gently mash some of the beans and naturally thicken the dish.

 METHOD